test1477/dfdfd/jason_docker_csv.md

-If you're getting an empty report, it could be due to several reasons.
-Let's modify the script to add more debugging information and error handling.
-This will help us understand where the process is failing.
-Here's an updated version of the script with additional logging:
+You're right.
+Let's modify the script to first get all Docker repositories, then extract the Docker images list from each repository.
+I'll also add brief comments explaining each step.
+Here's the updated script:

 ```python
 import requests